n8cotoa/ajax-and-refactor-independent-project/README.md

 1. Product details are hidden and can be displayed using Ajax by clicking on details in the product card.
 1. Cart item deletion is handled through Ajax now, cart item total and cart price total are updated as well through Ajax.
 1. Add validation for quantity field, input must be greater than zero
+1. Add flash messages for signing in, out, and up.